mmozeiko/pkgi/README.md

 # Q&A

-1. Where to remove interrupted/failed downloads to free up the space?
+1. Where to remove interrupted/failed downloads to free up the space(Only PSV Updates/PSX/PSP games)?

   In `ux0:pkgj` folder - each download will be in separate folder by its title id.
 Simply delete the folder & resume file.